MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 && npm install
 ```

-At this point we should have a basic running application, but we have wiped out the code that we wrote in our previous branches [App.tsx file](https://github.com/MetaMask/dapp-tutorial-react/blob/single-component-final/src/App.tsx).
+We should have a basic running application at this point, but we have wiped out the code we wrote in our previous branches [App.tsx file](https://github.com/MetaMask/dapp-tutorial-react/blob/single-component-final/src/App.tsx).

-We will go over the structure of this new architecture, as it's still fairly simple.
-But first let's run our app using `npx vite` and make sure that your starting point looks the same as the image below:
+We will review this new structure.
+But first, let's run our App using `npx vite` and make sure that our starting point looks like the following:

 ![](../assets/tutorials/react-dapp/pt2-01.png)

-Here we have three components, each with just static text, but the structure exists for a multi-component application consisting of a logo, navigation, main content "Display" area, and footer area that we will utilize to show errors when we have them.
+Here we have three components, each with static text consisting of a logo, navigation, main content "Display" area, and footer area that we will utilize to show MetaMask errors.

-Before we get started, let's comment out or remove the `border` selector line of code in each of the style sheets
+Before we get started, let's comment or remove the `border` selector line of code in each style sheet.

 ```css
 border: 1px solid rgb(...);
 ```

-This code was only there to distinctly show the three different components as a visual aid and you can remove it from the following files if you like:
+This code was only there to show the three different components as a visual aid distinctly, and you can remove it from the following files:

 - `Display.module.css`
 - `MetaMaskError.module.css`